burnettdev/adsb2loki/README.md

 **Note**:
 - The `GRAFANA_TENANT_ID` is your Grafana Cloud Logs Tenant ID
-- The `GRAFANA_PASSWORD` is your Grafana Cloud API key (not your login password)
+- The `GRAFANA_PASSWORD` is your Grafana Cloud Access Token (not your login password)
-- You can find your Logs Tenant ID in your Grafana Cloud portal
+- You can find your Logs Tenant ID in your Grafana Cloud Admin Portal
-- Create an API key in your Grafana Cloud settings with appropriate permissions Logs Write
+- Create an Access Token in the Grafana Cloud Admin Portal with appropriate permissions of Logs Write

 ### Logging Configuration